equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ]
 ```

-If you want to get status for a specific job, let say `compute-20210407090837-mll3kxxh`, you send a request to `http://compute:8000/api/v1/jobs/compute-20210407090837-mll3kxxh`.
+If we want to get status for a specific job, let say `compute-20210407090837-mll3kxxh`, we send a request to `http://compute:8000/api/v1/jobs/compute-20210407090837-mll3kxxh`.
 The response is a single job object
 ```json
 {
   "name": "compute-20210407090837-mll3kxxh",